 When someone vapes an oil, they might be inhaling whatever parts of the plant that the manufacturer has decided to put into that oil.
 The effects of smoking and vaping can be similar, but the amount of psychoactivity and other effects that result from either method of use depends on the amount of THC and CBD that each contains, says Dr. Solomon.

-2. Vaping Flower Can Be Safer — But Vaping Oils Can Be Just As Harmful Matt Cardy/Getty Images News/Getty Images
+2 Vaping Flower Can Be Safer — But Vaping Oils Can Be Just As Harmful Matt Cardy/Getty Images News/Getty Images

 "smoke" from a vape isn't technically smoke (it's vapor), there are noticeable differences in what you're inhaling.
 "Vaping tends to impart a lighter flavor and reduced odor as compared to that of smoking," says Solomon.
 "Vapor also tends to diffuse more quickly than the smoke from a joint does."
 Because vaping doesn't involve combustion, this can be easier on the lungs.
 5 Smoking Involves Combustion While Vaping Does Not Justin Sullivan/Getty Images News/Getty Images

 The effects of the cannabis, if it’s either smoked or vaped can be similar.
 "They’re both fast-acting with effects usually coming on as quickly as 90 seconds," says Dr. Solomon.
 "And both typically last about one to two hours."